-These selected methods emphasise and facilitate students' critical development, and cohere around the integration of practice and theory.
-Through the programme, students will normally experience both tutor-led learning and self-directed methods of learning, increasing independence and reflection encouraging positive attitudes towards lifelong learning.
+Learning and teaching methods emphasise and facilitate the development of your critical reasoning, and encourage the integration of practice and theory.
+Throughout your programme, you will experience both tutor-led learning and self-directed methods of learning, increasing independence and reflection and encouraging you to develop a positive attitude toward lifelong learning.

-The assessment strategies for each module vary to ensure that most appropriate method is used for that area of study.
-Modes of assessment are designed to reflect that students have fulfilled the learning outcomes of the programme of study, or part of a programme, and have achieved the standard required to progress to the next stage or to qualify for an award.
-Assessments support the student learning experience and provide opportunities for students to engage in formative and summative assessments to test knowledge, ability, skill, and critical understanding.
-The undergraduate modules are assessed primarily by a combination of varying types of assessments (e.g., written coursework, poster presentations, oral presentations, portfolios, seen and unseen exams, practical skills assessments) that are designed to assess, develop, and enhance academic and employability skills.
-Students who wish to obtain an honours degree award will be expected to produce a dissertation of between 8,000 to 12,000 words in the final year.
+The assessment strategies for each module vary to ensure that most appropriate method is implemented for your area of study.
+Modes of assessment are designed to both enhance your learning experience and to acknowledge that you have fulfilled the learning outcomes linked to each module.
+Assessment also ensures that you have achieved the standard required to progress to the next stage or to qualify for an award (as articulated by the FHEQ and CQFW).
+Assessments support your learning experience by providing opportunities for you to engage in formative and summative assessments to test your knowledge, ability, skill, and critical understanding.
+The undergraduate modules are assessed by a combination of assessment types.
+For example:

 Employability & Careers

 The Cardiff Met EDGE supports you to thrive in the modern world.
 Throughout your degree you will experience a range of opportunities to develop your ethical, digital, global and entrepreneurial competencies through problem-based learning, real-world industry case studies, integrated work experiences on campus and opportunities for work-based learning placements off campus.
 We will ensure that you get a range of opportunities to develop transferable skills such as communication, team work and leadership.